jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 	00000cd0  20 44 6f 6e 20 50 68 69  6c 6c 69 70 20 47 69 62  | Don Phillip Gib|
 	00000ce0  73 6f 6e 20 5b e8 96 7d  03 35 2e 31 b8 5d 00 50  |son [..}.5.1.].P|

-so it seems pretty clear that whoever created this disk had copied other unrelated (eg, MONOPOLY) game files to it, and if/when someone tried to clean it up later, they missed this file.
-I've deleted it.
+So at some point, unrelated ("MONOPOLY") files were mingled with this game.
+I deleted the file.

-Another oddity is "BASICA.EXE" (54277 bytes) from 1999.
-It seems unlikely that IBM would have distributed *any* BASIC binary with this game, because DOS was a prerequisite, and all versions of DOS included BASIC.
-IBM's PC-DOS shipped with "BASICA.COM", and OEM versions of DOS shipped with either "GWBASIC.EXE" or "BASIC.EXE".
+Another unexpected file is **BASICA.EXE** (54277 bytes) from 1999.
+It seems unlikely that IBM would have distributed *any* BASIC binary with this game, because DOS was a prerequisite, and at the time, all versions of DOS included BASIC.
+IBM's PC-DOS shipped with **BASICA.COM**, and OEM versions of DOS shipped with either **GWBASIC.EXE** or **BASIC.EXE**.

-The closest binary I'd seen up to this point was "BASICA.EXE" from COMPAQ DOS 1.12 (54304 bytes).
-And sure enough, this "BASICA.EXE" is a close relative, since it contains the strings:
+The closest matching binary I'd seen up to this point was **BASICA.EXE** from COMPAQ DOS 1.12 (54304 bytes).
+And sure enough, examining the strings contained inside this **BASICA.EXE** revealed that it is a close relative:

 	The COMPAQ Personal Computer BASIC
 	Version 1.13
 	(C) Copyright COMPAQ Computer Corp.
 1983

-It's unlikely that IBM would have distributed a COMPAQ binary; if they had distributed any BASIC binary with this game at all, it would have been their own "BASICA.COM", and since that binary also requires IBM's ROM BASIC, a more generic BASIC binary was desirable.
+It's safe to say that IBM would not have distributed a COMPAQ binary; if IBM had distributed any BASIC binary at all, it would have been their own **BASICA.COM**.
+Of course, the problem with IBM's **BASICA.COM** is that it also requires an IBM PC with ROM BASIC installed, which is why someone copied the COMPAQ version of BASIC (it has no ROM dependencies).

-I've deleted "BASICA.EXE".
-The proper thing to do -- and what any purchaser of this game would have to do -- is boot a machine with a disk containing some version of BASIC and use that.
+Anyway, I've deleted **BASICA.EXE**.
+The proper thing to do -- and what any purchaser of this game would have to do -- is boot a machine with an appropriate version of DOS and use the BASIC binary included with DOS to run this game.

-Finally, there was "FILE_ID.DIZ":
+Finally, there was **FILE_ID.DIZ**:

 	Adventures in Math (1983)(IBM) [Educational].zip
 	Name:Adventures in Math